jarturomora/node-lab/docs/Instructions/automating.md

 cardano-node +RTS --info
 ```

-When we build our script next, we will override an RTS option to increase the threads `cardano-node` consumes from 2 to 4.
+When we build our script, we will override an RTS option to increase the threads that `cardano-node` consumes from 2 to 4.

 ## Building the script

-The first thing we need to do to automate the running of our node is to create a startup script.
+The first thing we need to do to automate the running of our node is to create a startup script, as follows:

 ```
 nano ~/preview/scripts/node.sh
 ```

-Add the following to the `node.sh` shell script we just created.
+Then, add the following to the `node.sh` shell script that we just created:

 ```
 #!/bin/bash